 Skip to content

-Protean LabsDocs
+Protean

 Claim QA

-• Supported: aligned with local evidence under the configured entailment or heuristic checks.
+• Supported.
+Aligned with local evidence under the configured entailment or heuristic checks.

-• Weakly supported: plausible context exists, but the evidence is not strong enough for confident language.
+• Weakly supported.
+Plausible context exists, but the evidence is not strong enough for confident language.

-• Unsupported: no sufficient evidence was found.
+• Unsupported.
+No sufficient evidence was found.

-• Contradicted: retrieved evidence conflicts with the generated statement.
+• Contradicted.
+Retrieved evidence conflicts with the generated statement.

 Unsupported or contradicted statements downgrade confidence and appear in artifacts.
 They do not automatically rewrite scoring, mutate learning rules, or block the runtime unless a downstream operator chooses to act.

-Claim QA prevents generated materials from quietly drifting into:
+The layer exists to prevent generated materials from quietly drifting into:

 • biological efficacy claims